 House prices in GL52 (Bishops Cleeve)

-This article shows price per square metre data and various charts to help you understand the housing market in GL52 - stats were last calculated on 16 October 2024.
+Price per square metre data and charts to help you understand the housing market in GL52 - stats were last calculated on 04 August 2026.

 Defining 'GL52'